NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > Do they not then reflect on the Quran?
 Had it been from anyone other than Allah, they would have certainly found in it many inconsistencies.

 If the Quran is from Allah, there should be no contradictions.

+## The word of Allah both can't and can be changed

+Surah 6:115; 10:64; 18:27; 50:29 says no one can change the word of Allah, but Surah 2:75 says some people did change the word of Allah.

 ### Allah both could and could not have offspring